 As a relationship therapist for forty years, I believe that the most important evidence has been overlooked.

-Most all relationship advice has focused on the “popular” traits and behaviors people think will ensure success, and have largely ignored those that consistently create great relationships.
+Most relationship advice has focused on the “popular” traits and behaviors people think will ensure success, and have largely ignored those that consistently create great relationships.

 Operating under the radar, people with these qualities don’t appear in tabloids or reality TV shows.
-They don’t live on pedestals, fall from grace when they choose new relationships or leave behind angry ex-partners.
+They don’t live on pedestals, fall from grace when they choose new relationships, or leave behind angry ex-partners.